Moi-Moi / Moin-Moin : Nigerian Bean Pudding

 Chop and seed the bell and habanero peppers, peel and chop the onion.
 Add peppers, onion, garlic, and bouillon cubes to food processor, process until smooth.

-Once smooth, add salt, paprika, and vegetable oil, blitz again until well incorporated.
+Once smooth, add salt, paprika, and vegetable oil to the ground beans mixture, blitz again until well incorporated.

 Bake for about 2 – 2 ½ hours, until the sides of the moi-moi start to pull away from the baking dish.
 Allow to cool a little, before inverting onto a serving plate.